-Let's imagine that a trainee is informed by her practice supervisor during a stressful working day that she has made a mistake when administering medication.
+Let's imagine that a trainee is informed by her practical instructor supervisor during a stressful working day that she has made a mistake when administering medication.
 She reacts irritably and says: 'I don't do everything wrong either!'
-Using the Four-Ear Model, the practice supervisor can understand the different levels of the message:
+Using the Four-Ear Model, the practical instructor can understand the different levels of the message:

 - 1. Factual level: the trainee talks about the mistake that she did not make.
 The supervisor could clarify the mistake and explain objectively what went wrong. - 2.
 Self-disclosure level: The trainee reveals her insecurity and inner stress without saying it directly.
-The practice supervisor could recognise this and respond reassuringly: 'I can see that you are under pressure.' - 3.
-Relationship level: The irritated reaction indicates that the trainee may feel criticised.
-The practice supervisor could make it clear that this is not about personal criticism, but about support. - 1.
+The practical instructor could recognise this and respond reassuringly: 'I can see that you are under pressure.' - Relationship level: The irritated reaction indicates that the trainee may feel criticised.
+The practical instructor could make it clear that this is not about personal criticism, but about support. - 1.
 Level of appeal: The trainee could be indirectly asking for help or recognition.
-The practice supervisor could take this up and offer to discuss the situation together.
+The practical instructor could take this up and offer to discuss the situation together.